aerickt/lapwing-for-beginners/src/Chapter-08.md

 ### What is a conflict?

 Since steno is a primarily phonetic system, homophones can be tricky to deal with.
 For example, the words "pair" and "pear" are pronounced exactly the same, but it is not possible to assign them both to `PAEUR`.
-We would call this an example of a "conflict"; two words conflict with the same outline.
+We would call this an example of a *conflict*; two words conflict with the same outline.
 In Lapwing theory, spelling is the primary way to resolve conflicts.
 This particular example of "pair" and "pear" is covered later in this chapter.

 ## `AOE`

 ![aoe](img/8-aoe.png)

-* `AOE` is the "long e" sound as in "b<ins>ee</ins>t"
+* `AOE` is the *long e* sound as in "b<ins>ee</ins>t"
   - /i/
 * `AOER` is the sound as in "p<ins>eer</ins>"
   - /ɪər/